finno41/MeltEx-project/README.md

 # Meltex

 ## What is Meltex?
 Meltex is a full stack application I'm coding as part of a brief from my business partner who works in the Private Equities sector.
-It is build using Python, Django, Docker, HTML, CSS, Javascript and PostGres
+It is built using Python, Django, Docker, HTML, CSS, Javascript and PostGres

 ## What functionality is available?
 Currently a user can: